KayseMca/js_in_month/Basics/README.md

    To understand more **this Keyword** let explain these steps:
    * ###### Implicit Binding
-      Here itw will points where it's called or who calles this. and we covered in the above code(inside the person Object).
+      Here it will points where it's called or who calles this.
+As examle we covered in the above code(inside the person Object).
       In implicit binding, you need to check what's to the left of the dot(.) operator adjacent to a function at invocation time.
 This determines what this is binding to.
 If we look back the above code
       `person.greating()// output person{name:'John',age:26` in here the **this** keywoard will call the person object because of **the greating** function it called from person and belongs to it.